animetosho/ParPar/xor_depends/info.md

 If SSSE3 is unavailable, GF-Complete falls back to SPLIT\_TABLE(16,8), which is roughly 5 times slower than SPLIT(16,4) with ALTMAP.
-ParPar, instead, will fall back to XOR\_DEPENDS with alternative mapping, if SSE2 is available (or CPU is Intel Atom).
+ParPar, instead, will fall back to XOR\_DEPENDS with alternative mapping, if SSE2 is available (or CPU is Intel Atom/Conroe).
 If a memory region with read, write and execute permissions can be mapped, the JIT version is used, otherwise the static code version is used, which is faster than or as fast as SPLIT\_TABLE(16,8).

 As the current implementation of XOR\_DEPENDS seems to be faster than SPLIT\_TABLE(16,4) in a number of cases, I may decide to favour it in ParPar